Low-Cost Electronic Prosthetic Hand project

 EGM, Electrode, PLA, bolt, nut, silicon, wire and others

 Mandro is a company that develops low-cost 3D printing electronic prosthetic hand under the principle “No one cannot use electronic medical devices because there is no money.”
-When CEO of Mandro started his 3D printer business, In 2015, we started our development in the wake of the story of a young man who lost two arms in his work.
+When CEO of Mandro started his 3D printer business, In 2015, the company started development in the wake of the story of a young man who lost two arms in his work.
 The development aimed to create a prosthetic hand for about $ 800.
-And now it is sold for about 120 dollars.
-With the help of governments and world organizations, we are helping those in need in Korea and those who lost their hands in the war in the Middle East.
+And now it is sold for about 1200 dollars.
+With the help of governments and world organizations, the corporation is helping those in need in Korea and those who lost their hands in the war in the Middle East.

-From 2015, I helped Mandro to finish and complete the product.
-I also am developing the artificial skin.
+From 2015, I helped Mandro to complete products.
+I also am developing artificial skin for a prosthetic hand.
 It aims to produce in 2019.
 Recently, the prosthetic hand of Manduro cooperated with Swisslims to advance into Africa, like Tanzania and Uganda.

 Mand.ro Prosthetic Hand Maker – Activity Report in Jordan Office 1